Your Best Education Outside of the Classroom

 To begin the application process, we encourage all students to apply online.
 Payment can be completed using PayPal or Check.

 Summer applications are due by April 15th.
-The registration deadline has been extended until April 29th, please check placements before applying.

 While we strive to place every student who applies and is accepted into our program, registration closes once we reach the number of available placements.
 Apply early!